 Whether you’re sticking to the same hallway colour scheme all over or painting a striking stair runner, choose the right paint.
 Rust-Oleum Chalky Finish Floor Paint is ideal.

-The hard-wearing, water-based paint resists knocks and scratches and can be applied directly to wooden floorboards or concrete flooring, and directly over old paint or varnish – with no topcoat needed.
+The hard-wearing, water-based paint resists knocks and scratches.
+Plus it can be applied directly to wooden floorboards or concrete flooring, and directly over old paint or varnish with no topcoat needed.

 Top tip: Tape off areas if needed.
 If you’re painting stairs in different colours or painting a runner, mark out your design using decorator’s tape.